lucianlature/react-universally-koa2/FEATURE.md

+# HTTP - Koa

+This is a feature repository of [`react-universally`](https://github.com/ctrlplusb/react-universally), currently built against `v10.1.1`.

+It provides you with a simple Koa2 base implementation.

 <img src="https://dl.dropboxusercontent.com/u/6396913/koa/logo.png" alt="koa middleware framework for nodejs" width="255px" />

   Koa is the next generation web framework for node.js, designed by the same people who created Express.